quentin-st/Simple-Backup-Script/README.md

     }

 Check the `config-sample.py` for some information: it contains a sample configuration for each plugin.

+### Targets
+Each backup profile will then be sent to every target configured.
+Here's a sample:

+    {
+        'host': 'bkup.domain.com',  # Can either be a local/remote IP address 'port': 22,                 # Optional, default 22
+        'user': 'john',
+        'dir': '/home/john/backups/',
+        'days_to_keep': 7           # You can override global DAYS_TO_KEEP for each target
+    }

+**Important note**: the dir must only contain backups from this instance.
+Any other file could be deleted during backups rotation.

 ## Usage
 You can either run it in its interactive mode (default), or specify the backup you want to achieve: